Leoy23/Leoy23/README.md

  <a href="https://www.linkedin.com/in/leah-young-fe/"><img src="https://img.shields.io/badge/LinkedIn-0E76A8?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn"></a>
  <a href="mailto:younglee.fe@gmail.com"><img src="https://img.shields.io/badge/Gmail-DB4437?style=for-the-badge&logo=gmail&logoColor=white" alt="Gmail"></a>
 </p>

 <hr />

 ## About me

 - 👋🏾 Hi!
 My name is Lee and I am a Front End Software Developer
-- 👩🏾‍🎓 I'm currently a student in the FE program at [Turing School of Software and Design](https://turing.edu/)and a graduate from [Colorado State University](https://www.colostate.edu/)
+- 👩🏾‍🎓 I'm currently a student in the FE program at [Turing School of Software and Design](https://turing.edu/) and a graduate from [Colorado State University](https://www.colostate.edu/)
 - My passions involve creating art 👩🏾‍🎨 and music 🎵, coding 👩🏾‍💻, and fighting to make this world more inclusive for all ✊🏾

 ## Tools & Technologies: